AnyChart/docs.anychart.com/Basic_Charts_Types/Scatter_Chart.md

 As Scatter charts are plotted using two values you always need to specify both x and y.

-Let's take the following data table to be plotted on the scatter chart as the first line:

 Let's take the following data tables to be plotted on the scatter chart as the first line:

 <table border="1" class="dtTABLE">